mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.9.7
+Update: add UI to disable some fuel items from being added to mecha fuel chamber to Request Window

 #### v2.9.6
 Bugfix: attempt to handle case where main player object becomes inactive
 Bugfix: fix error shown on host when client requests item that is not available in any reachable stations